 Upcoming Lunar Cycles Rides

-Meet at St George’s Park at 10.00am (or Clifton Suspension Bridge at 10.30am if you live near there).
+Meet at St George’s Park (Church Rd entrance) at 10.00am.
+(Can do Clifton suspension bridge pick-up for these rides, at 10.25am).
 Expected speed: 19-22kph (this is a rough guide, and nobody will be dropped and on hills we’ll all go at our own speed and meet at the top).
 Route will be Marshfield/Bath loop. 🌚🚴🏽♀️

-Meet at St George’s Park at 10.00am (or Clifton Suspension Bridge at 10.30am if you live near there).
-Expected speed: 21-24kmph (nobody will be dropped and on hills we’ll all go at our own speed and meet at the top).
+Meet at St George’s Park (Church Rd entrance) at 10.00am.
+(Can do Clifton suspension bridge pick-up for these rides, at 10.25am).
+Expected speed: 19-22kph (nobody will be dropped and on hills we’ll all go at our own speed and meet at the top).
 Route still to be decided.